Chair: Sophie Morton

 *Indicates second term

-- Monitor the process by which faculty merit raises (including “excellence” raises) and market adjustments are allocated, and analyze the faculty salaries, especially under the potential salary impacts starting in 2009-10 under the new workload policy.
+In consultation with the Provost’s Office, monitor the process and data by which faculty merit raises (including “excellence” raises) and market adjustments are allocated, and analyze the faculty salaries under the current workload policy.
 Review findings with the Committee on the Status of Women and the Committee on the Status of People of Color.

-- Work with the Faculty Load Committee, the Faculty Research Committee, and the Faculty Senate Budget Committee to share information and identify issues of mutual concern regarding workload, research support, salaries, and other budget issues affecting faculty.
+Work with the Faculty Research Committee and the Faculty Senate Budget Committee to share information and identify issues of mutual concern regarding workload, research support, salaries, and other budget issues affecting faculty.